-Chart 30 displays the top 10 diagnoses, identified by the ICD-9 (International Classification of Diseases) codes.
+Chart 33 displays the top 10 diagnoses, identified by the ICD-9 (International Classification of Diseases) codes.
 The ICD-9 code indicates the condition for which the care is provided.
 NCCI assigns an ICD-9 code to each workers compensation claim based on the severity of the ICD-9 codes reported on bills by medical providers for services provided to the injured worker.

 The top 10 diagnosis codes are ranked by total claim payments.
 This method of ranking shows which diagnostic codes have the highest percentage share of payments.
-Payments are based on claims with dates of injury between January 1, 2011, and December 31, 2011, and include all reported services provided for those claims through December 31, 2012.
+Payments are based on claims with dates of injury between January 1, 2012, and December 31, 2012, and include all reported services provided for those claims through December 31, 2013.
 As these claims mature, the mix of ICD-9 codes may change, thus impacting the percentage share of payments for a specific code over time.
+This mix may also affect how costs per code in Arizona compare to countrywide costs.
 The state and countrywide average payment per claim are also displayed for each diagnostic code.
 A brief description of each diagnostic code is displayed in the table below.

-Top 10 ICD-9 Codes by Amount Paid for Dates of Injury in 2011 for Arizona
+Top 10 ICD-9 Codes by Amount Paid for Dates of Injury in 2012 for Arizona